 Representing the Congregation

-Arleen has been a member of East Bay for over 20 years and has been a Licensed Practitioner for 11 years.
-She served on the Board of Trustees for 12 years.
-Arleen was a Leader in the High-Tech Industry, where she has led global teams around the world.
-She is inspired by the power of “change your thinking, change your life.”
+Arleen has been a member of East Bay for over 20 years and has been a Licensed Practitioner for 12 years.
+She served on the Board of Trustees for 13 years.
+She is a Ministerial Student at the School of Spiritual Leadership in San Diego.

 Noadiah Eckman-West started attending and being transformed by the teachings at EBCRS in 2006.
 Professionally, he is a geologist and owns Eckman Environmental Designs, Inc a consulting and design firm that specializes in the regulatory portions of land development.